Kim San: Life

 Kim San was born on April 14, 1905, in Ryongchon County, North Pyongan Province, Korean Empire.
 He was born into a poor farming family just before Japan's indirect rule over Korea.
 He attended primary and middle school there.
 When he was a little boy, he had a Christian family background.
-But after witnessing and experiencing the tragic and cruel suppression by Japanese colonial authorities of Korean people's March Independent Movement in 1919 which he participated to and was imprisoned for three days, he decided to learn revolutionary theories to help expel the imperialists from his home country and to achieve national independence.
+After witnessing and experiencing the tragic and cruel suppression by Japanese colonial authorities of Korean people's March Independent Movement in 1919 which he participated to and was imprisoned for three days, he decided to learn revolutionary theories to help expel the imperialists from his home country and to achieve national independence.
 He went to Tokyo, Japan which served at the time as a revolutionists safe haven after the WWI.
 As a student at Tokyo he met many people of different types and levels, and was an avid reader of diverse subjects.
 He concluded that the new theory to save Korea can be found in the Soviet Russia, and returned to Korea shortly en route to Russia.
 Then he went to Harbin on his way to Russia where he found the route was blocked at the border.
 He walked a 300 kilometers long way to be enrolled in the Shin Heung Military Academy which had been founded by Korean immigrants for the purpose of educating the Korean Independent Army leaders.
 After graduation, he went to Shanghai to work for the Korean Provisional Government.
 He briefly became an anarchist there to know members of the Heroic Corps.
 Since then, like many of his Korean contemporaries, he became a Socialist revolutionary not only with this experience of colonial agony, but also under the radicalizing influence of the Russian Revolution in 1917.
 Believing that the first step for the Korean liberation from Japan's rule would be the success of the communist revolution in mainland China and determined to actively participate in its progress, he went to Beijing, China in 1921.
 The next year he became a member of the Chinese Communist Party (CCP), and in 1923 became a member of the Communist Youth Alliance publishing a magazine titled Revolution.
 In 1925 he left Beijing to Guangdong and participated more actively in the Chinese Communist Revolution.
 He attended Whampoa Military Academy and was enrolled in the department of medicine and later in the political science at Sun Yat-sen University.
 In 1926, he became Associate Editor of magazine Revolutionary Alliance, which was published by the Youth Alliance for the Korean Revolution, and made an organization named the Alliance of the Eastern Nations.
 He participated in armed battles such as the Guangzhou Uprising in 1927 on the side of the Chinese Red Army risking his life several times.
 About 200 of about 7,000 communists who died in the Guangzhou Uprising are known to have been Korean communists.